sakaifee/Project_Operating-System-OS-/README.md

 # Project_Operating-System-OS-
-Least Recently Used (LRU)-  The Least Recently Used (LRU) Page Replacement Algorithm.
+LRU -  The Least Recently Used (LRU) Page Replacement Algorithm.
 A good approximation to the optimal algorithm is based on the observation that pages that have been heavily used in the last few instructions will probably be heavily used again in the next few.

+# Execution:
+gcc -w